aarongodin/aarongodin/README.md

 ### hi! 👋

-* I’m currently working on fun secret stuff at Optum (healthcare cloud) 🔭
+* I’m currently working on fun stuff at Optum (healthcare cloud & operations) 🔭
-* I’m currently learning ops stuff (k8s, cloud providers, orchestration) & rust-lang 🌱
+* I’m currently learning ops stuff (k8s, cloud providers, orchestration) & [crystal](https://crystal-lang.org/) 🌱
 * Ask me about Hwa Rang Do - traditional martial art 💬

 > The simplest thing taken to the extreme can be an enlightening experience. - Taejoon Lee